nabilfarhann/Vidhub/README.md

 ***You can download latest version of FFMPEG Static file for conversion of video and to generates Thumbnail***
 ````
+( FFMPEG available for Linux, Windows and Mac )
-Download FFMPEG Static files and replace it in ffmpeg folder
+Choose FFMPEG Static files based on your operating system, Download and replace it in ffmpeg folder
 ````

 ***If you wish to process video or upload it to localhost folder***